stankovics/stankovics/README.md

   :pushpin: Fixing hacked/infected websites <br>
   :pushpin: Malware removal <br>

-- :eyeglasses: My main focus on your website/online store is to transform as many visitors as possible into customers by designing and developing unique, target audience-friendly, and eye-catching website.
+- :eyeglasses: My main focus on website/online store is to transform as many visitors as possible into customers by designing and developing unique, target audience-friendly, and eye-catching website.
 Consumers should have zero difficulties in finding the products they want.

 </div>